bandali0/usb-lock/README.md

 __5)__ In the `91-usbkey.rules` file, replace `IDVENDORHERE` with the idVendor that you got from the second step.
 Mine was `0951`.
 Then replace `IDPRODUCTHERE` with the one you got from the second step.
-Finally, replace the two `SERIALHERE`s with the serial number of your flash drive.
+Replace the two `SERIALHERE`s with the serial number of your flash drive.

 After doing the replacements, this is the new contents of my file: